MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 ---

-# Logging into R Server with mrsdeploy and opening a remote session
+# Log in to R Server with mrsdeploy and open a remote session

 **Applies to:  Microsoft R Server 9.x**